DeclanE47/Windows11-Context-Menu-Switcher/README.md

 These are useful for RMM jobs, scheduled tasks, or any deployment flow where you want one script per action.

+### Action1 / Remote Run Tip

+If your RMM runs a script body directly instead of first placing a `.ps1` file on disk, use either:

+- one of the single-purpose scripts directly
+- one of the direct run examples above

+Do not use `-File .\SomeScript.ps1` unless that script already exists on the target machine.

 ## Requirements

 - Windows 11